nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 # Expression Variance and Evolution (EVE) Model

-Originally built for RNAseq analysis, this pipeline applies the EVE Model to microbial abundances rather than gene counts.
+Designed for quantitative data, the EVE model has been utilized in RNAseq analysis.
+This pipeline applies the EVE Model to microbial abundances rather than gene counts.
+When I first used the EVE model, it had just been published and the code wasnt even organized yet for public use.
+So I had some conversations with Lars Gronvold, the author of the github code for EVE.
+He managed to organize EVE for public use and through that conversation, discussed the use of the EVE model with microbial data.
+Because the model was designed for quantitative data, microbial abundance counts were considered appropriate.
+As many researchers who work with 16s or rnaseq know, some tools are shared between 16s and rnaseq.

-This will allow for the identification of lineage-specific and phylosymbiotic bacteria in a formal, scalable, and replicable manner.
+By applying the EVE model, researchers will be now able to identify lineage-specific and phylosymbiotic bacteria in a formal, scalable, and replicable manner.

-This analysis is a new approach to microbial ecology research that deserves emphasizing.
-Common investigations in coral research compare differential abundance and diversity, few look at networks, and it has required about a decade of research to anecdotally classify bacteria as "species-specific".
+This analysis is a new approach to microbial ecology research that I hope to bring attention to.
+Personally, I see it as a new "tenet" in microbial ecology when compariing host species.
+Other tenets which are common in coral microbial ecology compare i.) differential abundance and ii.) diversity, few look at iii.) networks, and it requires a lot of repeat sampling/independent studies and time (about a decade of research) to anecdotally classify bacteria as "species-specific".

-This model allows for formal and scalable identification of these species-specific bacteria and the implications of these co-evolved bacteria allow researchers to address emerging questions and historical questions we havent previously had the accurate tools to address inclduing:
+This model allows for formal and scalable identification of these species-specific bacteria and the implications of these co-evolved bacteria allow researchers to address emerging questions and historical questions we havent previously had the accurate tools to address including:

-It is worth emphasizing, this model allows us to now identify empircally supported evidence that addresses long standing theories in microbial ecology.
+(I use the terms "species-specific" and "lineage-specific" synonymously.
+I also use the term "co-evolved" bacteria as a parental term that includes both lineage-specific and phylosymbiotic bacteria.)

 - Identification of the Core Microbiome (lineage-specific bacteria are empirically supported bacteria of the core microbiome)
 - Host-Microbe Co-evolution (Some coral lineages will notably possess more/less of these lineage-specific bacteria)